-You may be able to file Form 2106-EZ, Unreimbursed Employee Business Expenses, provided you use the standard mileage rate (if claiming vehicle expense) and were not reimbursed by your employer for any expense.
+You may be able to file Form 2106-EZ, Unreimbursed Employee Business Expenses, provided you:

+- Use the standard mileage rate (if claiming vehicle expense), and - Were not reimbursed by your employer for any expense (amounts your employer included in box 1 of your Form W-2 are not considered reimbursements for this purpose).
 See Form 2106-EZ to find out if you qualify to file it.